RobotLeopard86/CacaoEngine/CONTRIBUTING.md

 * Member fields and variables should be named in camelCase
 * Do not use Hungarian notation

-For consistency, please use American English spellings in naming and comments.
+For consistency, please use American English spellings in interface naming.

 Please also avoid the use of `auto`, except for the below cases:
 * Iterators